 Were you or your family member harmed because of a late diagnosis?
 If so, you can file a lawsuit against the responsible physician and demand compensation for damages such as pain, suffering, hospitalization charges, etc.

 A Wrong Diagnosis Leading to Complicated Treatments

-Suppose you go to an emergency room complaining of abdominal pains, and the doctor diagnoses you with appendicitis after doing tests like ultrasound examination and CT scan.
-But, it turns out later that your appendix was not infected at all.
+Suppose you go to an emergency room complaining of abdominal pains, and the doctor diagnoses you with appendicitis after doing tests like an ultrasound examination and CT scan.
+But, it turns out later that your appendix was not infected.

-You might undergo your doctor’s recommended surgery, which might result in several complications such as internal bleeding or bowel perforation.
-You can sue your doctor for these damages if they are a consequence of their incorrect diagnosis.
+You might undergo your doctor’s recommended surgery, resulting in several complications, such as internal bleeding or bowel perforation.
+You can sue your doctor for these damages if they result from their incorrect diagnosis.